Neil Finn: 1985–1996: Crowded House

-After the breakup of Split Enz in 1984, Finn formed a new band called The Mullanes (Mullane being both his middle name and his mother's maiden name) with Split Enz drummer Paul Hester, guitarist Craig Hooper (of The Reels), and bassist Nick Seymour (younger brother of Hunters & Collectors leader Mark Seymour) who Finn met on the final Split Enz tour.
+After the break-up of Split Enz in 1984, Finn formed a new band called The Mullanes (Mullane being both his middle name and his mother's maiden name) with Split Enz drummer Paul Hester, guitarist Craig Hooper (of The Reels), and bassist Nick Seymour (younger brother of Hunters & Collectors leader Mark Seymour) who Finn met on the final Split Enz tour.
 Hooper left just before they recorded their first album, at which time the band was renamed Crowded House, inspired by the rental home they shared while recording in Los Angeles.

 Crowded House went on to enjoy worldwide acclaim; particularly, with its two major hits "Don't Dream It's Over" (1987: US No. 2; Canada and New Zealand No. 1) and "Weather With You" (1992: UK No. 7).
-Both Neil and his brother Tim were appointed as Officers of the Order of the British Empire (OBE) for services to music in the 1993 Queen's Birthday Honours.
-After releasing four albums—Crowded House, Temple of Low Men, Woodface, and Together Alone, the group broke up in 1996 and soon after released their greatest hits album Recurring Dream.
+Both Neil and his brother Tim were appointed as Officers of the Order of the British Empire (OBE) for services to music in the 1993 Queen's Birthday Honours..
+After releasing four albums—Crowded House, Temple of Low Men, Woodface, and Together-Alone, the group broke up in 1996 and soon after released their greatest hits album Recurring Dream.

+Their debut self-titled album was released in June 1986, with the first two singles failing to gain much attention before "Don't Dream It's Over" became an international hit.
+Their second album Temple of Low Men followed in 1988.
+Tim Finn joined Crowded House to help record Woodface, released in July 1991, which became the band's most recognized album, featuring singles including "Chocolate Cake", "Fall at Your Feet", "Weather With You" and "Four Seasons in One Day".
+Together Alone was released in October 1993 and featured Mark Hart.
+Paul Hester quit the band in 1994 during an American tour, citing his discomfort with extensive travel and a desire to spend more time at home.
+The band performed a farewell concert at the Sydney Opera House on November 24, 1996.